mohitpandey92/pyproject-template/{{ cookiecutter.repo_name }}/README.md

 ##  Distribute

-ToDo: you need setup an internal PyPi server
+ToDo: you would need to setup a private PyPi server (for example, see [private-pypiserver](https://testdriven.io/blog/private-pypi/) to host your package.
 ----------
 > **Only do this after merging the latest pull request.**
 ----------